gatsbyjs/gatsby/docs/docs/deploying-to-moovweb-xdn.md

 title: Deploying to the Moovweb XDN
 ---

-This guide will cover deploying a Gatsby site to the Moovweb XDN.
+This guide will cover deploying a Gatsby site to the Moovweb eXperience Delivery Network (XDN).

-The [Moovweb XDN](https://www.moovweb.com/) is an all-in-one platform to develop, deploy, preview, experiment on, monitor, and run your headless frontend with a focus on support large.
-The XDN is focused on large, dynamic websites and best in class performance through an integrated CDN, CDN-as-JavaScript, predictive prefetching, and performance monitoring.
+The [Moovweb XDN](https://www.moovweb.com/) is an all-in-one platform to develop, deploy, preview, experiment on, monitor, and run your headless frontend.
+The XDN is focused on large, dynamic websites and best-in-class performance through an integrated Content Delivery Network (CDN), CDN-as-JavaScript, predictive prefetching, and performance monitoring.
 Moovweb offers a free tier.

 This page summarizes the content in the XDN developer docs [Gatsby](https://developer.moovweb.com/guides/gatsby) guide.
 Refer to that guide for additional details.

 ## Step 1: Sign up for a free XDN account

-You can sign up for free [here](https://moovweb.app/signup).
+In order to deploy you will need an account.
+You can sign up for a free account on the [Moovweb XDN Sign Up page](https://moovweb.app/signup).

 ## Step 2: Install the XDN CLI